 - Mix all ingredients together thoroughly and store up to a month in glass jar or tub with lid.
 Old eye cream jars work great.

 - To apply: Rub scrub into lips and exfoliate gently.
 Let it sit for a minute or two, then rinse off with warm water.
 Apply a generous slather of lip balm afterwards to rehydrate lips.
 Use 1 or 2 times weekly.

 - 1 tube of your favorite lip balm, mashed up

 - 2 teaspoon granulated white sugar

-- Mash one stick of lip palm with the back of a spoon in a small bowl.
+- Mash one stick of lip balm with the back of a spoon in a small bowl.
 Add sugar and mix thoroughly to make a granular paste.
-Stir in coconut oil until paste is thinned slightly and is the consistency of thick gravelly goop.
-Store in glass jar with tight fitting lid up to a month.
+Stir in coconut oil until paste is thinned slightly and is the consistency of thick, gravelly goop.
+Store in glass jar with tight-fitting lid up to a month.

 - To apply, smear a generous helping of product across lips and gently massage.
 Rinse off with warm water.
-Use 3-4 times per week.
+Use 3 or 4 times per week.

 - 1/4 cup sugar

 - 1 teaspoon honey